|Blueberry and raspberry soda|

 1/8-1/4 teaspoon of stevia can be added to any of the above for added sweetness with no sugar or carbs.
 Too much stevia can impart a bitter taste; a little goes a long way!

 Stevia is an herb high in antioxidants that is very easy to grow.
-You can find them almost anywhere that herbal plants are sold.
+You can find them almost anywhere that herbal plants are sold or grow them from seed.
+You can overwinter them indoors.
 Dry the leaves and use to sweeten anything.
 Stevia can also be purchased at the store.
 I would stick with the whole herb to get all the antioxidant benefits.

 I bought a book called "Stevia naturally sweet recipes for desserts, drinks and more!" by Rita DePuydt that has great ideas for using stevia to cut down or eliminate sugar and carbs in many sweetened foods and drinks.